1712n/dn-institute/content/market-health/docs/benfords-law.md

 ## General Description

 [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law), or the First-Digit Law, is a principle used to evaluate the first digit distribution in sets of numerical data.
-In cryptocurrency markets, this law assists in detecting anomalies or potential market manipulation by analyzing the frequency distribution of leading digits in datasets, such as trading volumes or price values.

-## Theory

 Benford's Law asserts that in many naturally occurring datasets, the first digit is likely to be small.
 For example, the number 1 appears as the leading digit about 30% of the time, while 9 appears as the leading digit less than 5% of the time.

-A significant deviation from this distribution may signal fraudulent activities or manipulation in the market.
+It is frequently employed in [accounting as a forensic tool](https://www.aabri.com/manuscripts/121125.pdf) to detect anomalies or potential fraud in financial statements, for example, by analyzing the frequency distribution of the first digits of the numbers in corporate expenses.
+In the infamous [Enron scandal](https://www.investopedia.com/updates/enron-scandal-summary/), where manipulated accounting practices were utilized to conceal debt and inflate profits, analysts and forensic accountants could employ Benford's Law to scrutinize the financial statements.

 ## Mathematical Background